 Can I link to graphics on other websites so that they display on my website?

-Okay, maybe you didn’t actually download the graphic and put it on your server, but if you are displaying someone’s work on your site without their permission the bottom line is still the same.
+Okay, maybe you didn’t actually download the graphic and put it on your server, but if you display someone’s work on your site without their permission, the bottom line is still the same.